 Omitted variable bias is commonly dealt with in one of four ways in Ecology.
 The first is using randomized controlled experiments.
-When treatments are perfectly randomized in an ideal experiment, and thus decoupled from other confounding influences (and often they are not - see Kimmel et al. 2021), they do not influence our estimate of causal effects of the treatment (or causal variable) of interest.
+In an ideal, randomized controlled experiment, the effect of confounding variables is eliminated (though implementing the ideal is often very hard ; see Kimmel et al. 2021), because of the random assignment of treatments.
 However, experimentation, particularly at scale, is not always feasible.
 Second, in observational studies, ecologists primarily attempt to deal with confounding variables by measuring the confounder and controlling for it in a model.
-Measuring all confounders, however, is frequently not possible, particularly for retrospective analyses of existing data, and it is possible that confounders in the system are not even known.
-Third, ecologists can make causal claims rooted in their knowledge of the natural history of a system but provide no supporting evidence beyond this system-specific knowledge as to why their claim is causal.
-These claims can be problematic first for a simple lack of transparency and likelihood of incorrect statements of effect size.
-Further, even the knowledge of the most accomplished naturalist can have gaps in their understanding of a system.
-Finally, ecologists often qualify their results verbally in order to avoid making a causal claim - even when the goal of the analysis is causal understanding, rather than description of associations (but see Dudney et al. 2021).
-This practice muddies the waters, at times creating confusion over whether an author claiming a mere association, or implying causation while allowing themselves plausible deniability. - particularly when it comes to appeasing hard-nosed reviewers?
+As described above, measuring all confounders, however, is frequently not possible, particularly for retrospective analyses of existing data, and it is possible that confounders in the system are not even known.
+Third, ecologists can make causal claims rooted in their knowledge of the natural history of a system, at times without supporting quantitative evidence.
+These claims can be problematic due to a simple lack of transparency and the likelihood of incorrect statements of effect size; even the knowledge of the most accomplished naturalist can have gaps in their understanding of a system.
+Finally, ecologists often qualify their results verbally to avoid making causal claims -- even when the research question and aim is causal understanding, rather than description (but see Dudney et al. 2021).
+This practice muddies the waters, at times creating confusion over whether an author claiming an association, or implying causation while allowing themselves plausible deniability.
 We feel that given our current need to understand causal relationships from large-scale observational data sets, these solutions are not adequate, and can even lead to misleading inferences.
-Ecologists have both an opportunity and, nay, obligation, to leverage (or at least consider) the solutions to Omitted Variable Bias in causal data analysis that other disciplines have been building for decades.
+Ecologists have an opportunity to leverage (or at least consider) the solutions to Omitted Variable Bias in causal data analysis that other disciplines have been building for decades.
+This paper provides an entry point into several approaches and complements recent reviews of quasi-experimental methods (REFS) by expanding on panel designs for accounting for OVB.

 Using DAGs to clarify our causal understanding and assumptions and ferret out Omitted Variables Bias

 Causal diagrams (a.k.a.
-Structural Causal Models, see Grace and Irvine 2020, Laubach et al. 2021, Arif and MacNeil 2023 for in depth introductions) are one of the first tools for identifying and addressing omitted variable bias (Pearl 1995, Pearl et al. 2016, Arif and MacNeil 2023).
+Structural Causal Models, see Grace and Irvine 2020, Laubach et al. 2021, Arif and MacNeil 2023 for in depth introductions for ecologist) are one of the first tools for identifying and addressing omitted variable bias (Pearl 1995, Pearl et al. 2016, Arif and MacNeil 2023).
 Causal diagrams, or Directed Acyclic Graphs (DAGs), visualize our understanding of and assumptions about causal relationships and confounding variables within a system.
-DAGs thus make clear the assumptions on which one relies for making causal claims about relationships inferred from observable data, including by ruling out potential confounding variables.
+In doing so, DAGs transparently clarify the assumptions on which one relies for making causal claims about relationships inferred from observable data, including by ruling out potential confounding variables.
 If possible, we recommend making a diagram before data collection to inform which covariates might be confounding and should be measured if possible.
 However, due to feasibility constraints or when analyzing existing data, measuring all potential confounders might not be possible.
 For example, the data could have been collected for another purpose or question, so a set of confounders were deemed unimportant.
 For this reason, a causal diagram needs to include both measured and unmeasured confounding variables – and we argue should be a requirement before conducting an analysis from which one wants to make any causal conclusions.
-Finally, causal diagrams for both new and retrospective analyses can also show what variables you should include in an analyses, such as those that cause collider bias (for an excellent discussion of this topic beyond the scope of this manuscript, see McElreath McElreath 2020 Chapter 6 or , or Griffith et al. 2020 for examples in the analysis of Covid-19 risk factors).
+Finally, causal diagrams can also show what variables you should not include in an analyses, such as those that cause collider bias (for an excellent discussion of this topic beyond the scope of this manuscript, see McElreath McElreath 2020 Chapter 6 or , or Griffith et al. 2020).